 “All the musicians play throughout the whole hall.
 They also play while moving: some of them do carefully choreographed dances.
 Everything is very precisely organised and notated to the millisecond.” – Benedict Mason

 Multiple roving cameras were used to capture the performance from every angle of the Albert Hall.
-Experience MELD for yourself on Aurora Play from Saturday 16 August.
+Experience MELD for yourself on Aurora Play.

 Free to watch on Aurora’s Youtube channel.